Can vorticity only be generated along external separation lines? (May-2022)

 Animation 1: The full Vortex Cloud Method (VCM; Lewis, 1991).

-As an analogy, from a numerical point of view, in the (unsteady) Full Vortex Cloud Method (see previous animation), the vorticity is shed from each discretized element along the bidimensionally represented surface, obtaining satisfactory results for the massive detached flow condition behind a bluff-body (e.g., a bidimensional cylinder).
-Since the unsteady case represents a series of steady solutions obtained at a discretized time step, the extension to 3D must be done in a straightforward manner, which means by proposing a (full non-linear) model that allows to detach vorticity on the entire (tridimensional) surface, not only along some separation lines [3] (see the next animation).
+As an analogy, from a numerical point of view, in the (unsteady) Full Vortex Cloud Method (see previous animation), the vorticity is shed from each discretized element along the bidimensionally represented surface, obtaining satisfactory results for the massive detached flow condition behind a bluff-body (e.g., a two-dimensional cylinder).
+Since the unsteady case represents a series of steady solutions obtained at a discretized time step, the extension to 3D must be done straightforwardly, which means proposing a (full non-linear) model that allows to detach vorticity on the entire (tridimensional) surface, not only along some separation lines [3] (see the next animation).
 Any tridimensional simplified model (by only detaching external vortices, even including the leading edge vortex; LEV) could increase the Lagrangian grid distortion (in the scope of the 3D vortex methods), which most probably (to be determined yet) leads to inaccurate results (aerodynamic loads and coefficients calculation), despite its lower computational cost.
-It should be remembered that a "simple" case such as the flow past a quadrangular thin flat plate has not been solved yet in a precise way (by a previous research) through vortex methods, even in the pre-stall condition where turbulence effects could be neglected (the simplest condition to solve).
+It should be remembered that a "simple" case such as the flow past a quadrangular thin flat plate has not been solved yet in a precise way (by previous research) through vortex methods, even in the pre-stall condition where turbulence effects could be neglected (the simplest condition to solve).

 Animation 2: The Full Non-linear Vortex Tube-Vorton Method (FTVM; Pimentel, 2023).

-By the way, a straight wakes' model (called "Only External Wakes"; OEW in [2]) shows an acceptable fit for lift but an overestimated drag along the analyzed AoA range.
+By the way, a straight wakes model (called "Only External Wakes"; OEW in [2]) shows an acceptable fit for lift but an overestimated drag along the analyzed AoA range.
 In the 2D case, the Kirchhoff-Rayleigh inviscid separated (perpendicular to the plate) flow shows an underestimated drag coefficient.
-According to "An Introduction to Fluid Dynamics" (K. Batchelor, 1967), it is solving a "cavity flow" with vacuum behind the plate, or in other words, no vorticity modeled just behind it; thus, by analogy to 3D, the OEW would also be modeling a cavity case!!! (see Fig. 3)
+According to "An Introduction to Fluid Dynamics" (K. Batchelor, 1967), it is solving a "cavity flow" with a vacuum behind the plate, or in other words, no vorticity modeled just behind it; thus, by analogy to 3D, the OEW would also be modeling a cavity case!!! (see Fig. 3)

 Fig. 3 Perpendicular flow past a flat plate.
 Black zone represents a cavity region.